tinacms/tina.io/content/guides/tina-cloud/starter/structure.md

 3. Wrap your `_app.js` in TinaCMS dynamically.

 After that, you're on your own.
 Go build something and share it with us on [Twitter](https://twitter.com/tina_cms).
+To browse the docs and query our GraphQL API, run `yarn dev` in your Tina project and go to `http://localhost:4001/altair`.